-In this major-minor program, candidates meet the first part of the "Testing & Training" by completing the admission requirements to the Teacher Education Program.
+In this double major program, candidates meet the first part of the "Testing & Training" requirement by completing the admission requirements to the Teacher Education Program.

-Remaining requirements are completed through application to, and completion of, student teaching.
+Remaining requirements are completed through application to and completion of required tests and trainings for student teaching.